ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 | Third-Party Management | Yes                        | No            |
 {: title="Comparison of deployment modes" }

-Applications that rely on a Transparency Log deployed in Contact Monitoring mode MUST regularly engage in out-of-band communication ({{out-of-band-communication}}) to ensure that they detect forks in a timely manner.
+Applications that rely on a transparency log deployed in Contact Monitoring mode MUST regularly engage in out-of-band communication ({{out-of-band-communication}}) to ensure that they detect forks in a timely manner.

-Applications that rely on a Transparency Log deployed in either of the third-party modes SHOULD allow users to enable a "Contact Monitoring Mode".
-This mode, which affects only the individual client's behavior, would cause the client to behave as if its Transparency Log was deployed in Contact Monitoring mode.
+Applications that rely on a transparency log deployed in either of the third-party modes SHOULD allow users to enable a "Contact Monitoring Mode".
+This mode, which affects only the individual client's behavior, would cause the client to behave as if its transparency log was deployed in Contact Monitoring mode.
 As such, it would start retaining state about previously looked-up labels and regularly engaging in out-of-band communication.
-Enabling this higher-security mode allows users to double-check that the third-party is not colluding with the Transparency Log to serve malicious data.
+Enabling this higher-security mode allows users to double-check that the third-party is not colluding with the transparency log to serve malicious data.

 ## Contact Monitoring